 OBSC involvement with the USL Super Y League in the summer allows us to continue driving the development of players with competitive training, and play games against regional opponents.
 OBSC is one of the only 6 Clubs in the state of Illinois that will be competing in this program.
 Our Current OBSC teams compete in the Midwest Region which includes WI, IL, IN, MO and MI.

-The 2018 Super Y season training will start the week of June 11, 2018 and have 2 training sessions a week in Oak Brook.
-Each team will play a total of 8-10 Games and they could start as early as June 16 (depending on league schedule publishing).
-There will be no games the weekend of July 7 and 8.
-All games should end by August 5th.
+The 2023 Super Y season training will start the first week of June and have 2 training sessions a week in Oak Brook.
+Each team will play a total of 8 Games and they could start as early as June 11th (depending on league schedule publishing).
+There will be no games the weekend of July 2nd and 3rd.
+All games should end by August 7th.
 This is all subject to change if mandated by the Super Y league office, but the above is our intentions.

 League games are organized through tournament style whereby most teams visit neutral site locations and play multiple games over that weekend.
 We will also schedule one-off games against geographically close to us opponents that are in the league.
 Given the structure of the league, players from any Club are allowed to participate with our teams without requiring a release from their specific club.